Unacceptable Actions Policy

 This policy sets out the Older People’s Commissioner for Wales’ (the Commissioner) approach to the relatively few enquirers and complainants whose actions or behaviour is considered unacceptable.

 The Commissioner welcomes contact with our office and aims to provide a service that is accessible to all.
-However we reserve the right to restrict or change access to the Commissioner’s services where an individual’s actions or behaviour are considered to be unacceptable.
+However, we reserve the right to restrict or change access to the Commissioner’s services where an individual’s actions or behaviour is considered to be unacceptable.